pbl64k/gpif-datakinds/README.md

 as `EvenOdd` here illustrates...

-So, this isn't intended for any kind (pardon the pun) of practical use, but I think that the insight into the nature of (mind fail -- algebraic data types? indexed functors? recursion schemes? all of the above?
-I don't really know how to put this down concisely) was entirely worth the trouble.
+So, this isn't intended for any kind (pardon the pun) of practical use, but I think that the insight into the nature of certain sorts of algebraic data types and their associated recursion schemes was entirely worth the trouble.